angeelya/Remittance/README.md

 the class performs operations with the database:

-set a connection to mysql,
+sets a connection to mysql,

 checks whether the database exists,